maziac/DeZog/design/ZxNextInterface.md

 As soon as the Z80 debugger program gets control the maskable interrupts are disabled and restored when the debugged program gets back control.
 I.e. the normal (maskable) interrupt cannot change the stack.

 This is different for NMI.
-An NMI can occur anytime and is "non-maskable".
+An NMI can occur anytime and is "non-maskable" from Z80 perspective.
-If an NMI happens during SP manipulation this can result to unpredictable errors.

-Consider the following example:
+But on the ZX Next it is possible to disable the root cause: the M1 button press via register 0x06.
+I.e. the debugger program will also disable the M1 button (NMI) when it gets control.

+Here is an example what could happen if the NMI wouldn't be disabled:
 ~~~
 	push bc
 	inc sp